Comentum Site Map

 Setting MySQL configuration using "my.cnf"

 MySQL will look inside the /etc for "my.cnf" file.
-This file does not exist by default.

-or search for such a file by openning a new shell and type:
+Or search for such a file by openning a new shell and type:

 sudo find / -name my-large.cnf -print